ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

   Led a six-person team to experimentally validate a novel particle-filter-based 2D SLAM algorithm.
 Generated a new dataset containing data from seven scanning and solid-state LIDARs on a hexacopter, each collected independently during autonomous laboratory flights.
 Evaluated the novel SLAM algorithm on two sensors from the dataset and analysed error propagation, compared performance with GMapping SLAM, published results. [\[Paper\]](https://ssl.linklings.net/conferences/acra/acra2019_proceedings/views/includes/files/pap105s1-file1.pdf)
   </div>
 </details>

+Add some more stuff here. maybe it fixes things?

 <!-- <details>
   <summary style="font-weight: bold; cursor: pointer;">Project Name</summary>